Quantum Bayesian Networks: Compositionality and Typing via Linear Logic: Conclusion and Related Work

 \section{Conclusion and Related Work}

 This paper brings compositional principles and a typing discipline in the setting of \QBNs, addressing the lack of compositionality and modularity in the original setting with methods from denotational semantics and proof theory.
-Our framework is fully compatible with classical \BNs and Bayesian inference.
-The crucial notion is that of \emph{quantum factors}, which directly generalize factors from the theory of (classical) Bayesian networks, and satisfy the same key properties for product and sum.
+Our framework is fully compatible with classical Bayesian networks and Bayesian inference.
+The crucial notion is that of \emph{quantum factors}, that directly generalize factors from the theory of (classical) Bayesian networks and satisfy the same key properties for product and sum.

+Their development is highly non-trivial, and is our main technical contribution.
+A major challenge has been to conciliate the behaviour of classical factors with quantum no-cloning.
+Our product of \qfactor s shares the value of classical variables (as factors do) and coincides with tensor contraction for quantum registers, being fully compatible with both settings.

-The development is highly non-trivial, and our main technical contribution. \qfactor s allow us to compute the probability distribution associated to a network by multiplying quantum factors in any arbitrary order (not necessarily in a top-down fashion as in \cite{GBN2014}), and by summing-out (marginalizing) irrelevant variables even on sub-components.
+The framework enables computing the probability distribution associated to a network by multiplying its \qfactor s in any arbitrary order (not necessarily in a top-down fashion as in~\cite{GBN2014}), and by summing out irrelevant variables on sub-components.

-Furthermore, we propose a typed formalism for \QBN s---based on proof-nets---which guarantees \emph{modularity} through a proof-theoretic approach.
-It is worth observing that \qfactor s are a model of Multiplicative Linear Logic.
+Furthermore, we propose a typed formalism for \QBN s---based on proof-nets---that guarantees \emph{modularity} through a proof-theoretic approach.
+The \emph{exact} correspondence between closed proof-nets and QBNs is guaranteed by soundness and completeness results.
+Finally, it is worth noting that \qfactor s are a model of Multiplicative Linear Logic.